wangyeee/OpenHardware/SimpleFCv2/README.md

 ## Change List

 - Onboard UBlox GPS receiver has been removed to reduce PCB size.
+- The MAG3110 magnetometer is replaced by MMC5883MA.
 - The 4 pin SWD connector has been replaced by 10-pin JTAG connector, with JTDI/JTDO signals available.
 - Schematics libraries have been updated to latest version from the KiCAD github repo.
 - One additional LED is added to the board, with 5 in total.